-- Parents are notified in writing that tardies are excessive. - A meeting with the student's class teacher and a member of administration. - A written plan created by the school and the family to resolve the problem. - A faculty review. - Additional charges may be incurred if your child is in need of after school tutoring to catch up on material they have missed. - Students with excessive tardies are at risk for repeating their grade or dismissal from the program.
+- Parents are notified in writing that tardies are excessive. - A meeting with the student's class teacher and a member of the administration. - A written Corrective Action Plan created by the school and the family to resolve the problem. - A faculty review. - Additional charges may be incurred if your child needs after school tutoring to catch up on material they have missed. - Students with excessive tardies are at risk of repeating their grade or dismissal from the program.